OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification

-Thus, we finally obtain $g$ such that only the last weight of each index has the correct index and aggregated value, and all the rest have dummy indices.
-Also, the initialization process described above guarantees that there are always $d$ distinct indices.
-In this phase, we have to carefully hide the index change-points on $g$ in the folding process.
-If the index change-points are exposed, the number of each index is leaked (i.e., the histogram of indices), which can cause catastrophic result.
-Therefore, oblivious folding employs \hyperref[list:o_mov]{\texttt{o\_mov}} to make conditional updates oblivious and hide not only memory access of the data but also low-level instructions.
-Lastly, we apply oblivious sort to $g$ again (Lines 15-16).
-After the sort, in $g$, weights with indices from 1 to $d$ are lined up one by one, followed by weights with dummy indices.
-Finally, taking the \texttt{value}s of the first $d$ weights of the sorted $g$, we return this as a final aggregated gradients $g^*$ (Lines 17).
+Thus, we finally obtain $g$ such that only the last weight of each index bears the correct index and aggregated value, and all the remaining ones bear dummy indices.
+In addition, the initialization process described above guarantees that $d$ distinct indices always exist.
+In this phase, the index change-points on $g$ during folding are carefully hidden.
+If the index change-points are exposed, the number corresponding to each index (i.e., the histogram of the indices) is leaked, which can cause catastrophic results.
+Therefore, oblivious folding employs \hyperref[list:o_mov]{\texttt{o\_mov}} to make conditional updates oblivious and hide not only the memory access of the data, but also low-level instructions.
+Finally, we apply an oblivious sort to $g$ (lines 15--16).
+After sorting, in $g$, weights with indices between 1 and $d$ are arranged individually, followed by weights with dummy indices.
+Finally, taking the \texttt{values} of the first $d$ weights of the sorted $g$, we return this as the final aggregated gradient, $g^*$ (line 17).